Koh Ker and Beng Mealea Tour

 5. Beng Mealea is a stunning example and a perfect demonstration of temple-town architecture.

-6. It’s been years since I’ve spent substantial time in the woods, and no serious conservation or restoration work has been done.
-Despite the fact that several of its parts have collapsed, the majority of its components are still in tact.
+7. On this historic site, no serious conservation or restoration work has been done.
+Despite the fact that several of its parts have collapsed, the majority of its components are still intact.

 Perfect for Solo explorers!